 But, we do know that the period leading up to uni can also feel pretty daunting at times.
 In this guide, we'll show you how to choose a university and degree.
 We want you to arrive at uni for freshers' week and know it's the right place for you.

 How to choose a university course

 Research your degree options online

-While some people know straightaway which course they want to study, for most of us, the choice will be a bit trickier.
+While some people know straight away which course they want to study, for most of us, finding the right degree will be a bit trickier.

 Maybe you're interested in more than one career after uni, or there might be a few different degrees that have caught your eye.
 Either way, researching your options online is a great place to start.

 Consider doing a degree that's different to your A Levels